patrickbucher/learning-rust/diary.md

 approach for the problem at hand.
 Nonetheless, I now understand it better, especially when to _not_ apply it.
 I'll continue with a `Box`.

+Later in the evening, I got to know the `take()` method on `Option`, which probably exactly solves my problem.
+Ownership goes through all of the APIs in Rust.

 # Day 113 (2024-07-15)

 I managed to re-write the existing unit test for the code using the interior